How to Fix Error: No Such Partition Grub Rescue Windows 11/10

 - Deleting/resizing/merging/splitting Ubuntu partition

 For the problems caused by these reasons, we give the following solutions to helping you solve no such partition, grub rescue error on Windows 10.
+And you can click the social buttons to share with others if it helps you.

 Try these practical methods to fix Windows no such partition grub rescue error.